IgniteUI/igniteui-docfx/en/components/transaction-how-to.md

 ### Using igxBaseTransaction
-{{ no undo/redo }}

-Our grid module provides a very basic implementation of the Transaction service (`igxBaseTransaction`) with just pending session functionality allowing for Row Editing feature.
+Our grid module provides a very basic implementation of the Transaction service (`igxBaseTransactionService`) with just pending session functionality allowing for Row Editing feature.
 By using `startPending()` and `endPending()` Row editing can combine multiple per-cell operations into a single change.
 This means editing multiple cells of a single record creates a single transaction and you can handle just the row edit event.

 With the accumulated state being a partial object, we can also use the service to check which cell has been edited and build UI around that.

+The `igxBaseTransactionService` has no undo stack so it does not provide undo/redo functionality.

 A detailed example of how you may use `igxBaseTransaction` to enable Row Editing is provided in the following topics:
 * [Grid Row Editing](grid/row_editing.md)